 Folks, continuing on from Deogarh on my Konkan Darshan trip, I now started again in the auto, driving back towards Tarkarli.
-Ganu, now started telling me about the temple of Kunkeshwar, a lonely stretch of sand that simply sparkles in the sunlight.
+Ganu now started telling me about the temple of Kunkeshwar, a lonely stretch of sand that simply sparkles in the sunlight.
 We approached this temple by the road that branched off at Jamsande.
 The drive has a grand finale when we neared the temple, as the panorama of undulating fields and swaying palms against the backdrop of a deep blue ocean unfolded beyond the auto’s windscreen.

 Kunkeshwar Temple, dedicated to Lord Shiva, is located just south of Devgarh, beyond the creek at Mumbri.
 Built by the Yadava rulers circa 1100 AD, this temple is renowned as a good example of contemporary temple architecture.
-It is said that Shivaji visited this temple on numerous occasion.
+It is said that Shivaji visited this temple on numerous occasions.
 Other than the temple, the beach on which it is located is also renowned for its serenity and beauty.

-I wanted to be in Tarkarli well before Sunset, so that I could get the hut, freshen up a bit, have a hot cup of tea, and then head for the beach and try to catch some breathtaking moments of the sunset in my camera.
+I wanted to be in Tarkarli well before Sunset so that I could get the hut, freshen up a bit, have a hot cup of tea, and then head for the beach and try to catch some breathtaking moments of the sunset in my camera.

-But Sindhudurg, one of the Maharasthra’s rapidly developing tourist attraction, offers much more that just the sun, sand and sea.
+But Sindhudurg, one of the Maharasthra’s rapidly developing tourist attractions, offers much more than just the sun, sand and sea.
 It has a character quite different from the rest of India and this character is very truly reflected in the Konkani cuisine, which is a unique blend of simplicity and richness – the two constantly recurring notes being struck by coconut and fish.
 A traditional Konkani meal consists of rice and seafood, the coastal line explaining the preference for fish.
 The delectable Malvani cuisine including varied regional delicacies as the mouth-watering Misal, Sol-kadi, etc, are added attraction at any given time.

 Sea-food lover’s paradise, Malvani cuisine is typical and spicy just like the Malvani language.
 Bhangda, Surmai, Prawns, crabs or any other fish depending on the season, is always the fresh catch of the day.
-Chaitanya, a ‘hole in the wall’ eatery in Malvan market serves excellent seafood, generous helpings at reasonable prices.
+Chaitanya, a ‘hole in the wall’ eatery in the Malvan market serves excellent seafood, generous helpings at reasonable prices.

 Well, everything else is so beautifully and naturally designed that one tends to forget about time, but it is true that this place lacks in one aspect – comfortable places to stay around.
 Because of the proximity of this area to Goa – the tourists are rushing through to stay in Goa — and the fact that it is quite far away from big cities, like Mumbai and Pune, there aren’t many places to stay around here.